Hadronyche: Distribution

-They are found in eastern Australia from northeast Queensland to Tasmania and the Gulf Ranges region of South Australia.
-They live primarily in the moist regions, and highlands of the east coast.
-Although they are also found in drier open forests in the Western Slopes of the dividing range and South Australia's gulf ranges.
+They are found in eastern Australia from north-east Queensland to Tasmania and the Gulf Ranges region of South Australia.
+They live primarily in the moist regions and highlands of the east coast, though they are also found in drier open forests in the Western Slopes of the Great Dividing Range and South Australia's gulf ranges.

 Burrows

 Hadronyche spiders usually make their burrows under rocks or logs, usually in cool humid areas.
 As with most funnel web spiders, these spiders make funnel shaped webs.
 The webs have silk trip lines radiating from the entrance which function as a warning system, alerting the spiders to the presence of insect prey or a possible mate.
 In the case of seasonal rains, the burrows can flood.
 While these spiders are able to survive submerged for several hours by trapping air bubbles with their hair covered legs beneath their abdomens, prolonged flooding can force them to leave their burrows.
 They may also leave their burrow to find a mate.